Optimal quantum circuit cuts with application to clustered Hamiltonian simulation: Introduction

-A potential cause for concern in the motivation for this definition is the complexity of finding good decompositions, as well as the gate complexity of implementing the space-like cut using our procedure.
-Fortunately, the quantity $\phi$, and hence the product extent, is submultiplicative under composition of unitaries (again, in a way analogous to \cite{Bravyi2019simulationofquantum}).
-This allows one to derive a good decomposition compatible with the double Hadamard test of \Cref{sec:double_hadamard} using decompositions of the individual gates which comprise a given circuit.
-We exploit this property in \Cref{sec:hamiltonian_simulation} to derive a significantly improved, efficient algorithm for clustered Hamiltonian simulation.
-This problem was previously proposed and analyzed in Ref.~\cite{peng2020simulating}, and subsequently in Ref.~\cite{Childs_2021_trotter_error}.
+We exploit this property in \Cref{sec:hamiltonian_simulation} to analyze a method for clustered Hamiltonian simulation.
+This problem was proposed and analyzed in Ref.~\cite{peng2020simulating} and then further studied in Ref.~\cite{Childs_2021_trotter_error} as well as Ref.~\cite{sun2022perturbative} under the name ``perturbative quantum simulation".
 Here, one considers a Hamiltonian $H$ defined on a system of $n$ qubits which is a sum of $\mathrm{poly}(n)$ terms $H_j$ each of which acts non-trivially on at most $O(1)$ qubits and satisfies $\norm{H_j}\leq 1$.
 We further assume that a given term is proportional to a Pauli operator.
 Suppose we partition the qubits into two disjoint subsets $A$ and $B$ of $n_A$ and $n_B$ qubits, respectively, and denote the set of interactions crossing the partition as $\partial A$.
-We show the following theorem. {\Cref{thm:clustered_ham_sim}} \begin{T2}[Informal] Let $\eta:=\sum_{j\in \partial A}\norm{H_j}$ be the interaction strength in a bipartite Hamiltonian for the system $AB$, and let $R_A$ and $R_B$ be two ancilla qubits.
-To compute the expectation value of a time-evolved observable $\ee^{-\ii H t} (X_A\otimes X_B)\ee^{\ii H t}$, using an ensemble of polynomial-size \emph{local} quantum circuits on $A R_A$ and $BR_B$ increases the number of required executions by a multiplicative factor of at most $O(\ee^{8 \eta t})$. \end{T2} We arrive at this result by applying our procedure for space-like cutting to the first-order Lie-Trotter formula for the time-evolution operator under the Hamiltonian $H$.
+In \Cref{thm:clustered_ham_sim} we show that if $\eta:=\sum_{k\in\partial A}\norm{H_k}$ is the interaction strength, then by introducing two ancilla qubits $R_A$ and $R_B$ we can compute the expectation value of a time-evolved observable $\ee^{-\ii H t} (X_A\otimes X_B)\ee^{\ii H t}$ using an ensemble of polynomial-size \emph{local} quantum circuits on $A R_A$ and $BR_B$, with a sample overhead on the order of $\ee^{4\eta t}$, and tending to one as the interaction strength goes to zero, which slightly improves upon the result in~\cite{sun2022perturbative}, to be discussed shortly.
 The procedure in the theorem is depicted schematically in \Cref{fig:hamiltonian_intro_fig}.
-For clustered Hamiltonians whose interaction strength between the partitions is sufficiently small, and for short enough times, we envision that the sample overhead may be manageable in practical settings.
-It is also clear that we may execute these local circuits one-at-a-time so long as the initial state is a product state $\rho=\rho_A\otimes \rho_B$.
-This results in an algorithm which requires executing quantum circuits defined on just $\max\{n_A,n_B\}$ qubits and a single ancilla qubit.